Set report permissions

 Scheduled reports and alerts can only run as Owner.
 If you share a report so that it runs as User and then schedule that report, its permissions change to run as Owner.

 The Owner and User settings can also affect the way your users interact with dashboards with panels that are backed by reports.
-See Add panels to dashboards in the Dashboards and Visualizations Manual.
+See Working with dashboard panels in Dashboards and Visualizations with Simple XML.

 Control access to report results